Surface Testing

 Why is Testing So Important, and Which Tests Were Conducted?

-Can one test too much?
+Can we test too much?
 We don’t think so.
 To ensure that Azdel Onboard composite sheets can withstand the elements, whether outside a unit or in, we are constantly testing.
 And to ensure that our DuraBlend™ interior finish was up to the task of competing with, or even surpassing a typical vinyl décor material in terms of durability, we had our material tested by a third party specialist.
 The Stain and Solvent Resistance test is used to determine a surface material’s resistance to a variety of common and potentially destructive agents – in this case:

 WaterKetchupCitric AcidAcetoneWax Crayon